-My name is Kristen and I am the founder of Orlando Lactation.
+My name is Kristen L. Sorondo and I am the founder of Orlando Lactation.
 I’m a Registered Nurse and an International Board Certified Lactation Consultant.

 I am the proud momma of 4 beautiful girls.
 I have been a nurse for 16 years and an LC for 11 years.
 I started my love for women’s services when I was a senior in high school and had the wonderful experience of being with my sister when she delivered her first baby.
 That’s the day I knew I wanted to work in women’s services, work with moms and babies.

 It took me a long time to reach my goal and was finally successful in 2005.
 While in nursing school in NC, I worked at a small community hospital in their women’s unit.
 I became a doula with Doulas of North America (DONA) to help support mommas in need.